Sanjaykumar2662/Remit-Mobile-App/README.md

-# Remit-Mobile-App
+# remit_apk
-Its app created using flutter which is capable of reducing the mobile usage time of a user We done this project for Smart India Hackathon 2022 and won a cash prize of rupees 1 Laksh Ruppes
+This is a Flutter based application for controlling the user's phone addiction.
+This application was created for India's Biggest Hackathon - Smart India Hackathon(SIH)-2022